 American Express Platinum and Business Platinum Card Members get a $179 statement credit each calendar year when using their card to pay for a CLEAR membership.
 American Express Green Card Members get a $100 statement credit.

-By Being a Student
+Through a Student Discount

-Through a Trial
+Through a CLEAR Trial Membership

 CLEAR offers a free two-month trial.
 If you do not want to continue to use the service, just make sure you cancel before the trial ends.